Catalyst Counselling

 1. Make an Enquiry or Referral

-Complete an online referral form or Contact Catalyst Counselling with the participant’s details, presenting concerns, funding type and support needs.
+Submit an NDIS referral form or contact Catalyst Counselling with the participant’s details, presenting concerns, funding type and support needs.

 2. Suitability and Availability Are Confirmed

-Michael will review the referral information and confirm whether counselling is suitable and whether there is current availability.
+Referral information is reviewed to confirm whether counselling is suitable and whether there is current availability.

 3. Service Agreement Is Completed